Sofia Arvidsson: 2010

 Arvidsson began in Auckland qualifying, and was beaten in the opening round by Julia Schruff.
 Next was the Australian Open qualifying, where, after three tough wins (including saving a match point against Marta Domachowska), she beat Jarmila Groth in the main draw before losing to Daniela Hantuchová.
 Arvidsson was once again selected to play Fed Cup for Sweden.
 Her singles success was mixed, losing to Wozniacki and Sevastova, but beating Anikó Kapros and Sybille Bammer.
 She then made the quarterfinals at the $100,000 tournament in Midland, losing to top seed Lucie Hradecká.
 As a qualifier and the 2006 champion, Arvidsson reached the finals of the Cellular South Cup in Memphis.
 She defeated No. 2 seed Melanie Oudin in the quarterfinals and Anne Keothavong in the semifinals to reach the final.
 She lost in an hour to Maria Sharapova in the final.
 She made two second round finishes at the U.S. clay tournaments of Ponte Vedra Beach and Charleston.
 She was involved in Sweden's Fed Cup World Group II Play-off against China, where she beat Zhang Shuai but lost to Peng Shuai.
 Sweden, however, won the tie.
 Arvidsson made the finals at two ITF tournaments: in Ystad she was the tournament winner, and in a bigger tournament in The Bronx, she was runner-up to Anna Chakvetadze.
 She had mixed success on the WTA Tour, but reached two further quarterfinals in the year in Strasbourg and in Memphis.
+In Quebec City, she won her first WTA Tour doubles title with Johanna Larsson.